KSUM announces IPL2021 to boost innovation, technology and entrepreneurship | ExBulletin

 The league, which began on September 18, will witness activities in three different areas: innovation, technology, and entrepreneurship, according to a release released by the Startup Mission.

-“Over four months, IPL will take up challenges in addition to hackathons, ideathons, innovation fairs, startup bootcamps, iTalks, etc. With IPL, KSUM will be 1,000 talented student innovators from Kerala.
-We help you identify and nurture and build your business based on their ideas. “
+“Over four months, IPL will address challenges in addition to hackathons, ideathons, innovation fairs, startup bootcamps, iTalks, etc. IPL identifies KSUM as 1,000 talented student innovators from Kerala.
+We will be able to help you grow and build your business based on their ideas. “

 “IPL hosts contests for students and other talents at educational institutions, first at the university level and then at the regional level.
 These are the three main pillars of innovation, technology and entrepreneurship.
-The league tournament will be held on a scale that can be used by educational institutions and students.
-Earn points by implementing patents in boot camps, workshops, entrepreneurs, and various categories. ” ..
+The league tournament will be held on a scale where institutions and students can earn points by implementing patents in boot camps, workshops, entrepreneurs, and various categories. ” ..

 The IPL is scheduled to end on December 30, this year, and a small number of winners will be able to get in touch with business tycoons and ecosystem enablers at the next IEDC Summit.